 You will be asked to sign usually three consents.
-Two are included below for you to review.
+One is included below for you to review.
 Do not print out and complete—we will have what you need on the day of the procedure.

 The third is not included below because it is a Procedure Specific Consent that lists the specific risks and complications of that particular surgery or procedure.
 In accordance with applicable State law and regulations, in the case of surgery or any other special procedure, it is the responsibility of the treating physician to inform the patient about the recommended care so that his decision may be meaningful.